fireflycons/PSCloudFormation/docs/en-US/Get-PSCFNStackOutputs.md

 ### -AsCrossStackReferences
-If set, returned object is formatted as a set of Fn::ImportValue statements, with any text matching the stack name within the output's ExportName being replaced with placeholder '${StackName}'.
+If set, returned object is formatted as a set of Fn::ImportValue statements, with any text matching the stack name within the output's ExportName being replaced with a placeholder generated from the stack name with the word 'Stack' appended.
+Make this a parameter to your new stack.

 Whilst the result converted to JSON is not much use as it is, the individual elements can be copied and pasted in where an Fn::ImportValue for that parameter would be used.